 A common reason why domain names accidentally expire is outdated contact information for the person in charge of renewing, Edelman said.
 The Herndon, Virginia-based company recognizes the importance of a Web address to its customers, she said.

 “The most important thing is to hang onto it and not let it expire because it’s your brand at stake,” Edelman said.

 FreshDirect, based in the Long Island City neighborhood of Queens, continues to make deliveries, the company said on its Twitter account.
 Customers also can place orders over the phone.

-The company singled out customers of Time Warner Cable Inc. (TWC) and Verizon Wireless as having trouble accessing the site.
+The company singled out customers of Time Warner Cable Inc. (TWC:US) and Verizon Wireless as having trouble accessing the site.
 Even so, users of other Internet providers complained on FreshDirect’s Facebook page that they too couldn’t reach the grocer’s Web page.

 The outage serves as a black eye for a company trying to use e-commerce to shake up the grocery business.
 FreshDirect trucks have become an increasingly common sight in New York City as the company seeks to succeed in a market that has stymied startups such as Webvan Group Inc. FreshDirect’s motto is, “Our food is fresh.
 Our customers are spoiled.”